 Great Gaddesden Primary School is a Voluntary Aided Church of England School within the Diocese of St Albans.
 The governing body of the school is the admission authority.
-The Governors are dedicated to providing the best possible Pre-school Nursery provision with a view of providing play-based introduction to primary education and will admit up to the admission number of 13 children into the Nursery.
+The Governors are dedicated to providing the best possible Pre-school Nursery provision with a view of providing playbased introduction to primary education and will admit up to the admission number of 13 children into the Nursery.
 The Governing Body is required to abide by the maximum limits for infant classes (5, 6 and 7 year olds), ie 30 pupils per class - the Governing Body has determined an operational capacity of [a maximum] 26 pupils per class is more appropriate for this school.

 Great Gaddesden is a Church of England primary school and the Governors are committed to implementing policies that reflect our Christian Ethos.
-Within this ethos the school is committed to providing the best opportunities for all pupils including those in receipt of Pupil Premium.
+Within this ethos, the school is committed to providing the best opportunities for all pupils including those in receipt of Pupil Premium.

-The School operates an admissions scheme in line with government legislation.
-The manages the process according to the scheme published each year.
+The school operates an admissions scheme in line with government legislation.
+This manages the process according to the scheme published each year.
 The governing body, as the admission authority, will allocate the available places in line with this policy.
 Offers will be made directly by the School.

-The closing date for admission application forms to be received by the school is 2nd April, 2020.
-Information on completing application and notification dates of admission decisions are available from the school office.

-All applications must be made on the schools application form.
+The closing date for admission application forms to be received by the school is 15th March, 2021.
+All applications must be made on the school's SIF application form.
 Parents/carers are requested to complete our supplementary information form (SIF) and return it to the school office by the date given above.
-If a SIF is not completed, the Governing Body will apply their admission arrangements using the information submitted on the main form only, which may result in your application being given a lower priority.

 The school provides for the admission of all successful applicants who have reached their 3rd birthday by the beginning of September 2020.
-However please note the following:
+However, please note the following: